10 Best Herbal Essential Oils For Sleep Deprivation

 sleep deprivation essential oil

-Herbal essential oils, such as lavender, chamomile, and valerian root, are widely used to support better sleep and alleviate symptoms of sleep deprivation.
+Herbal essential oils, such as lavender, chamomile, and valerian root, are widely used to support better sleep and alleviate sleep deprivation.

-However, it's important to use these oils safely, as some may cause allergic reactions or interact with medications, so consulting a healthcare professional is recommended.
+However, it's important to use these oils safely, as some may cause irritation or interact with medications, so consulting with a healthcare professional is recommended.

 Table of Contents